tinghaoK7727/Final_Project_Airbnb_Pricing_in_Paris/README.md

 ## Key Findings

-- Pricing distribution of listings: as expected, from our results we can see that the least pricy listings are centered at the outskirts of the city whereas the priciest ones are more centrally located.
-This is quite the same with the distance to the 6 landmarks we picked.
-The closer to the sites, the more expensive the listing would be, and vice versa.
+- Pricing distribution of listings: as expected, from our results we can see that the least pricy listings are mostly located at the outskirts of the city whereas the priciest ones are more centrally located.
+Similarly, for the 6 landmarks we picked, the closer the listing is to the sites, the more expensive the it would be, and vice versa.

 - Prediction outcomes: we used the 7 models to check the precision of our predictions on 3 listings.
-One from our data set and two (cosy/jaccuzi) randomly selected from airbnb website.
-It turned out that all 7 models employed had the correct result for the listing from our dataset.
+One selected from our dataset and two (cosy/jaccuzi) randomly picked from airbnb website.
+It turned out that all 7 models employed had the correct prediction result for the listing from our dataset.
 And for the two listings randomly picked from airbnb website, 2 out of 7 models had the correct prediction for the cosy listing whereas 4 out of 7 models had the correct prediciton for the jaccuzi listing.
-Also, it is worth mentioning that Gradient Boosting Classifier got all 3 prediction tests right.
+Also, it is worth mentioning that **Gradient Boosting Classifier got all 3 prediction tests right**.

 ## Future Opportunities